Skip to main content

 Returning Residents: Lawful permanent residents returning to the U.S. after living in another country for more than a year or beyond the expiration of a re-entry permit.

 Schedule "A" Occupations: Occupations for which the DOL has given the USCIS authority to approve labor certifications.
-They include physical therapists, nurses and people determined to have "exceptional ability" in the arts or sciences.
+They include physical therapists, nurses, and people determined to have "exceptional ability" in the arts or sciences.

-Section 213A: A section of the Immigration and Nationality Act (INA) stating that sponsors are legally responsible for supporting immigrants they want to bring to the U.S. Sponsors must complete an Affidavit of Support (Form I-864 ).
+Section 213A: A section of the Immigration and Nationality Act (INA) states that sponsors are legally responsible for supporting immigrants they want to bring to the U.S. Sponsors must complete an Affidavit of Support (Form I-864 ).

 Special Immigrant: Immigrant visa category for individuals who lost their citizenship through marriage or service in foreign armed forces; certain graduates of foreign medical schools; immigrants from the Panama Canal Zone; and others.